Terry Funk: International Wrestling Association of Japan (1994–1995)

-In November 1994, Funk joined the fledgling International Wrestling Association of Japan, defeating Miguel Pérez Jr. in the Kanazawa Stadium.
-During the month, he competed in various gimmick matches, including teaming with Hiroshi Ono to defeat Nobutaka Araya and Shoji Nakamaki in a "hair vs. hair no ropes barbed wire fire death match" and teaming with Dick Slater to defeat the Headhunters in a "scramble bunkhouse death match".
+In November 1994, Funk joined the fledgling International Wrestling Association of Japan, defeating Miguel Pérez Jr. in Kanazawa Stadium.
+Over the course of a month, he competed in various gimmick matches, including teaming with Hiroshi Ono to defeat Nobutaka Araya and Shoji Nakamaki in a "hair vs. hair no ropes barbed wire fire death match" and teaming with Dick Slater to defeat the Headhunters in a "scramble bunkhouse death match".

-Funk returned to IWA Japan in January 1995 as part of its New Year '95: Bound To Break tour, taking part in matches including teaming with Nakamaki in a loss to Cactus Jack and Tracy Smothers in a "no ropes barbed wire death match" and defeating Cactus Jack in a "no ropes barbed wire scramble bunkhouse death match".
-In March–April 1995, he took part in IWA Japan's Get the Glory, Grab the Glory tour, primarily facing the Headhunters.
+Funk returned to IWA Japan in January 1995 as part of its "New Year '95: Bound To Break" tour, taking part in matches including teaming with Nakamaki in a loss to Cactus Jack and Tracy Smothers in a "no ropes barbed wire death match" and defeating Cactus Jack in a "no ropes barbed wire scramble bunkhouse death match".
+In March–April 1995, he took part in IWA Japan's "Get the Glory, Grab the Glory" tour, primarily facing the Headhunters.

-In August 1995, Funk was a participant in IWA Japan's "King of the Death Match" tournament, staged as part of the IWA Kawasaki Dream show in Kawasaki, Kanagawa.
+In August 1995, Funk was a participant in IWA Japan's "King of the Death Match" tournament, staged as part of the IWA Kawasaki Dream show in Kawasaki Stadium.
 After defeating Leatherface in a "barbed wire board and chain match" and Tiger Jeet Singh in a "barbed wire board and glass match", Funk lost to Cactus Jack in a "no ropes barbed wire exploding barbed wire boards and exploding ring time bomb death match".

-In December 1995, Funk took part in IWA Japan's 2nd Year Final Battle tour.
+In December 1995, Funk took part in IWA Japan's "2nd Year Final Battle" tour.
 Teaming with Keisuke Yamada, Funk competed in a tournament for the vacant NWA World Tag Team Championship.
 Funk and Yamada finished joint second in the tournament with eight points.